-3. Invite participation: Before you implement the policy, ask team members to participate in the process.
-For example, if they help develop the expenses policy they’ll see why it’s necessary and will be more likely to adhere to the rules, encouraging others to do the same.
+3. Invite participation: Before you implement your expense policy, ask team members to participate in the process.
+For example, if they help develop the policy they’ll see why it’s necessary and will be more likely to adhere to the rules, encouraging others to do the same.

 Hold a training to explain your expense policy’s benefits and purpose.
 Familiarizing managers who approve expenses with the content, the importance of compliance, and the reasons for implementing the policy can help them confidently enforce the rules.